valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&bringup.md

 ```shell
 ros2 launch my_robot_bringup my_robot_bringup_sw.launch.xml
 ```
+>Here you use a default argument values.
+Review thes values and decide if you need to change them
-- If you want to change all the arguments defined by default:
+- If you want to change the arguments defined by default:
 ````shell
 ros2 launch my_robot_bringup my_robot_bringup_sw.launch.xml \
     use_sim_time:=True \